GSA/open.usa.gov/pages/meeting/Public-Meetings.md

 ---
 _Updated May 15 2024_

 Welcome to our Public Meetings page, where you can view details about upcoming events and access records from past gatherings.
 You’ll find meeting agendas, registration links, and a variety of resources from previous events, including slides, notes, and recordings.
-We hope these tools will help you stay informed and actively participate in the important discussion around transparency, government accountability, and civil participation in the U.S..
+We hope these tools will help you stay informed and actively participate in the important discussion around transparency, government accountability, and civil participation in the U.S..<br><br>

 ### Upcoming Meeting:

-     (Comming Soon)
+### **Wednesday, May 29, 2024**<br>
+**Strengthening Democracy and Improving Our Communities Across All Levels of Government: The United States Experience:** This session will explore ways in which open government approaches are strengthening democracy and improving communities at the federal, state, local, Tribal, and territorial (SLTT) levels across the United States.
+Featuring experiences from across the country, SLTT and federal leaders will discuss opportunities and challenges in open government and share lessons learned.<br>
+* **Date:** Wednesday, May 29, 2024 <br>
+* **Time:** 1:00 – 3:00 pm EST <br>
+* **Location:** Virtual Only (Registration Required) <br>
+* **Link to Register:** [HERE](https://gsa.zoomgov.com/meeting/register/vJItdemurDgjH6vPNAwQRdz8l-XIGTv_gbY) <br><br>

 ### Past Meetings: